Croy Hill Roman Fortlet

 History, tourist information, and nearby accommodation

-Excavations at Croy Hill revealed that the 2nd century fort lies atop an earlier Roman camp, which has been linked - though with precious little evidence - to the 1st century campaigns of Agricola in Scotland.
+Within the fort is a large well and a rectangular bath house lies just outside the northern corner.
+Excavations at Croy Hill revealed that the 2nd-century fort lies atop an earlier Roman camp, which has been linked - though with precious little evidence - to the 1st-century campaigns of Agricola in Scotland.

 About Croy Hill Roman Fortlet